colinleach/r_concepts/concepts/complex-numbers/about.md

 ```

 Either part can be zero and mathematicians may then talk of the number being "wholly real" or "wholly imaginary".
-However, it is still a complex number in Julia.
+However, it is still a complex number in R.

 ```r
 > 1.2 + 0i